 Potential participants will be eligible for the study provided they are:

 Potential participants meeting any of the following criteria will be excluded from study participation:

 - fit or mildly frail (eFI 0.13 – 0.24)

 - if people are registered to another trial the CI will be contacted to ensure there is no contamination between trials.

 The HAPPI study is now complete.

 Results will be published shortly and will be added to the website once available.
 The HAPPI assessment pack which was used as the intervention in the study can be found below.

 Contact the HAPPI research study team

-Helen Lyndon NIHR Clinical Doctoral Academic Research Fellow/Nurse Consultant Older People Cornwall Foundation Trust/Plymouth University Room S09 University of Plymouth The Knowledge Spa Royal Cornwall Hospital, Truro TR1 3HD Cornwall
+Helen Lyndon, NIHR Clinical Doctoral Academic Research Fellow/Nurse Consultant Older People, Cornwall Foundation Trust/University of Plymouth, Room S09, University of Plymouth, The Knowledge Spa, Royal Cornwall Hospital, Truro, TR1 3HD Cornwall

 The South West Clinical Schools are a collaboration between the University of Plymouth and the NHS, working with nurses, midwives, and allied health professionals at all stages of their clinical and academic development.